Micro-level dynamics in hidden action situations with limited information: An agent-based model of hidden-action situations with limited information

 The principal accesses $\mathbf{A}_{Pt}$ when she searches for alternative actions that promise a higher utility than the action recently taken by the agent.
 To do so, the principal can either perform a local or a global search.
-The former results in access to actions \textit{similar} to the action that she wanted the agent to take in the last period, while the latter means that the principal has access to actions that are more \textit{different} from the recent action.
-Whether actions are similar or different is controlled by parameter \(\lambda\), whereby \(1/\lambda\) and \(1-1/\lambda\) determine the fractions of the action space accessible in case of a local and global search, respectively.
-Details on the search procedure are provided in \textit{sub-model C} (see Sec. \ref{sec:sub-models}).
+The former results in a search space that includes actions that are \textit{similar} to the recent action $\tilde{a}_t$, while the latter means that the principal has access to a search space that includes actions that are more \textit{different} from the recent action.
+The boundaries of the search spaces are controlled by parameter \(\lambda\), whereby \(1/\lambda\) and \(1-1/\lambda\) determine the fractions of the action space accessible in case of a local and global search, respectively.
+Details on the search procedure are provided in \textit{sub-model C}.